-Lot 19 A simple puzzle Lot 20 A book sł Lot 17 A boomerang l ot 18 A belt b uckle 20.
-15 Lot 19 A simple puzzle l ot 20 A book s shelf
+Lot 18 A belt buckle Lot 17 A boomerang Lot 19 A simple puzzle Lot 20 A book shelf

-- Lot 21 Any other item made from other plans, books or resources - Lot 22 An educational display or poster showing anything related to the woodworking project (i.e. care of tools, wood types, safety, materials, techniques, etc.)
+Lot 21 Any other item made from other plans, books or resources

+Lot 22 An educational display or poster showing anything related to the woodworking project (i.e. care of tools, wood types, safety, materials, techniques, etc.)